-- If your home was burgled but nothing significant was taken.
-You may not even notice if a door was left open or a window forced and you won't ever know that someone has been inside your home.
+- If your home was broken into or burgled, even if nothing significant was taken.
+You may not even notice if a door was left open or a window forced and you won't ever notice that someone has been inside your home.
 Make sure your children tell you if they discover an unlocked door that isn't usually left unlocked, or an open window downstairs.

-How to Check for Surveillance Devices with an FM Radio
+How to Check for Spy Devices With an FM Radio

 You can also do a similar sweep with a small hand-held TV.
 Check channels 2, 7, 13, 14, 50-60, and 66-68 for marked interference.
 It works with analog or digital.